 - 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households; - 2.
 The design positively responds to the prevailing character of the adjacent residential development; - 3.
-Proposals allow for the retention of existing mature trees and hedgerows on the northern, southern and western boundaries; - 4.
-Proposals provide access via St.Martin Close (east); and - 5.
+The development provides open space at least to the standards set out in the MSDC Development Infrastructure and Contributions Supplementary Planning Document; - 4.
+Proposals allow for the retention of existing mature trees and hedgerows on the northern, southern and western boundaries; - 5.
+Proposals provide access via St.Martin Close (east); and - 6.
 Proposals provide suitable parking arrangements.

-Policy 13: Residential Development within and Adjoining Settlement Boundaries
+Residential Development Within and Adjoining Settlement Boundaries

-6.29.
-Since the start of the plan period, the Parish has had a strong record of windfall development.
+- 6.34.
+Since the start of the Plan period, the Parish has had a strong record of windfall development. - 6.35.

-- 6.30.
 The NPPF confirms small and medium sized sites can make an important contribution to meeting the housing requirement of an area, and are often built-out relatively quickly.
-Furthermore it states to promote the development of a good mix of sites local planning authorities should"support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes". - 6.31.
-Policy DP6 of the District Plan, supports the expansion of settlements outside of built up area boundaries, where the development is allocated in a Development Document or where the proposed development is for fewer than 10 dwellings; and the site is contiguous with an existing built up area of the settlement; and it is demonstrated to be sustainable, including by reference to the settlement hierarchy. - 6.32.
-Against this national and local planning policy backdrop, , SPC wish to continue to support windfall development which comes forward within the built up areas of Handcross, Pease Pottage and Warninglid; and where proposals are in line with DP6: Settlement Hierarchy.
+Furthermore, it states: "to promote the development of a good mix of sites, local planning authorities should support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes."
+8 - 6.36.
+Policy DP6 of the MSDP supports the expansion of settlements outside of built-up area boundaries where the development is allocated in a Development Document, or where the proposed development is for fewer than 10 dwellings; and the site is contiguous with an existing built-up area of the settlement; and it is demonstrated to be sustainable, including by reference to the settlement hierarchy.
+The three built-up areas are shown on the MSDP Policies Map Pease Pottage (18a), Handcross (18b) and Warninglid (18d). - 6.37.
+Against this national and local planning policy backdrop, SPC wish to continue to support windfall development which comes forward within the built-up areas of Handcross, Pease Pottage and Warninglid; and where proposals are in line with DP6: Settlement Hierarchy.
+Development proposals within the three built-up areas will be assessed and determined against national policy and Policy DP6 of the MSDP.